-References to publications that are known only after the publication of the Bulletin should be communicated to the Secretariat to be included in the database CODICES.
-As for other modifications to be made in CODICES, those references should not be made in your copy of CODICES itself but be communicated to the Secretariat in a separate file or on paper.
+Several publications are separated by a semi-colon ";".
+References to publications that are known a posteriori once the contribution has been handed over, should be nevertheless communicated thereafter to the Secretariat to be included in the CODICES database.
+As for further modifications to be made in CODICES, those references should not be made in your copy of CODICES itself but should be communicated to the Secretariat in a separate file or on paper.